tennistetris/tennistetris/README.md

 - 👋 Hi, I’m @tennistetris
 - 👀 I’m interested in a lot of different things 😅
-- 🌱 I’m currently learning more on open-source Python projects
+- 🌱 I’m currently learning more on managing large scale systems

 <!---
 tennistetris/tennistetris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.